Brooklyn–Queens Connector: Development

+Truncated plans and abandonment

 The BQX's proposed route between Red Hook and Sunset Park was eliminated in August 2018, and a routing through Dumbo was shelved in favor of a more direct routing through Downtown Brooklyn.
 The route was thereby shortened from a 16 mi alignment with 30 stops to an 11 mi alignment with 26 stops.
 This was supposedly because of cost constraints, since it was projected that the stops in Sunset Park and Dumbo would not have enough ridership to justify building the streetcar there.
 However, the shortened route was estimated to be more expensive than the original proposed route to Sunset Park.
 The new route would cost $2.73 billion, versus the original proposal, which would have cost $2.5 billion.
 The proposed completion date for the BQX was also postponed to 2029.

 The NYCEDC announced in February 2019 that it had awarded a contract to create an environmental impact statement for the BQX.
 The report would be written by the firm Vanasse Hangen Brustlin, Inc., which would publish a final statement by 2020.
 Afterward, the city would perform a comprehensive Uniform Land Use Review Procedure zoning plan (ULURP) for the areas along the BQX.
 Due to the length of the ULURP process, construction would not begin until at least 2024.

 In September 2020, de Blasio deferred decisions on the BQX to after the 2021 New York City mayoral election; de Blasio was term-limited and unable to run for reelection, which meant further action on BQX would be taken by the next mayoral administration.
 The city had experienced financial shortfalls that year because of the COVID-19 pandemic in New York City, making it unfeasible for de Blasio's administration to commence the project before the end of his term in 2022.
 By 2021, it was uncertain whether the BQX would ever be built.
 In the 2021 New York City Democratic mayoral primary, only one of the nine candidates (Loree Sutton, who later dropped out of the race) supported building the BQX, while five candidates opposed it.
+A different rail line between Brooklyn and Queens, the Interborough Express, was announced in 2022; this route would use the Bay Ridge Branch and Fremont Secondary, rather than running along the waterfront as the BQX did.
+The prototype vehicle had been dismantled by 2024.